open/close all folders

 - In the first Mario Party, one board has Bowser giving players black stars.
 At first it might seem that they count because of the fanfare...
 Then they Let The Air Out Of The Band to let you know you were forced to pay for nothing.

 - Persona 4 does this with the True Final Boss fight.
-The song starts off very slow and ominous sounding, before swelling into an epic reprise of "I'll Face Myself", the original battle theme.
+The song starts off very slow and ominous sounding, before swelling into an epic reprise of "Reach Out to the Truth," the original battle theme.
 It seems like a Theme Music Power-Up, but the fight actually ends with the boss killing your entire party.
 It's the only battle in the entire game that is impossible to win outright.

 - In the Uninvited game, when you meet the Scarlet O'Hara lookalike, the music sounds VERY upbeat.
 As if you're going to have a pleasant time.
 Doing anything aside of a select few will cause her to reveal her face as she rips you apart while said music turns into utter horror.
 This is noteworthy because usually dangers in the game were accompanied with an eerie music, rather than such upbeat music.

 - Final Fantasy XIII-2: the final boss is defeated and the game's theme music starts up (just as it did in the previous game).
 It keeps playing as Serah has a vision of the future and dies.
-It isn't until Mog dies and it becomes apparent that something is extremely wrong does the upbeat pop song stop.
+It isn't until Mog is overwhelmed by the bad mojo and it becomes apparent that something is extremely wrong does the upbeat pop song stop.

 - Ōkami has what seems to be a Crowning Moment of Awesome after the final boss's first four forms, complete with victory music playing and you starting to do your victory howl, when suddenly the music stops as the boss comes up from behind and proceeds to strip you of your Brush Techniques again!